George Hotz

-George Francis Hotz (born October 2, 1989), alias geohot, is an American security hacker, entrepreneur, and software engineer.
+George Francis Hotz (born October 2, 1989), known online by geohot, is an American security hacker, entrepreneur, and software engineer.
 He is known for developing iOS jailbreaks, reverse engineering the PlayStation 3, and for the subsequent lawsuit brought against him by Sony.
-From September 2015 onwards, he has been working on his vehicle automation machine learning company comma.ai.
+From September 2015 until November 2025, he worked on his vehicle automation machine learning company comma.ai.
 Since November 2022, Hotz has been working on tinygrad, a deep learning framework.

 Education

 Hotz attended the Academy for Engineering and Design Technology at the Bergen County Academies, a magnet public high school in Hackensack, New Jersey.
 Hotz is an alumnus of the Johns Hopkins Center for Talented Youth program.
 Hotz also briefly attended Rochester Institute of Technology and Carnegie Mellon University.